The Fletcher Free Library has policies, rules and ordinances to ensure the best possible patron experience for everyone.

 Policy and Rules for Use

-The Fletcher Free Library welcomes the use of its meeting rooms by responsible individuals and groups.
+The Fletcher Free Library welcomes the use of its meeting rooms.
+We ask that individuals and groups be responsible for this community resource.
 The mission of the Library is: To inform, enrich and nurture a community of lifelong learners.
-The rooms are provided to help accomplish this mission.
+The meetings rooms help support our mission.

 WHO CAN USE LIBRARY MEETING ROOMS